The Linear Algebra Mapping Problem. Current state of linear algebra languages and libraries: Evaluation of Programming Languages

 Our benchmark consists of 12 experiments, each one of them containing one or more test expressions, to be used as input to the languages.
 In all cases, the input programs (expressions) resemble the mathematical representation as closely as possible.
 Consequently, whenever an operation is supported by both a function and an operator, the latter is preferred (e.g., for matrix multiplication, NumPy supports both the function \verb|matmul| and the operator \verb|@|).
 Furthermore, the input expressions are as compact as possible, that is, not broken into multiple assignments and without explicit parenthesization.
 In addition, all matrices (input and output) are preallocated and initialized before any timing.
 Finally, the operands are chosen large enough so that the individual timings are less susceptible to noise and fluctuations.

 For each experiment, we report the minimum execution time over 20 repetitions, flushing all cache memories in between each repetition.
 Special measures are taken to avoid dead code elimination in both the experiments and cache flushing.
-For those languages that have a garbage collector (Julia and R), we explicitly invoke it after cleaning the cache to reduce the chances of interference with our timings.
+For those languages that have a garbage collector (Julia, Python, and R), we explicitly invoke it after cleaning the cache to reduce the chances of interference with our timings.
 Furthermore, we do not concern ourselves with how much time it takes for languages to make decisions; rather, we evaluate the quality of those decisions and assess whether or not a specific optimization is implemented.

-The experiments are performed on a Linux machine with an Intel Xeon E5-2680V3 processor, with Turbo Boost disabled.
+The experiments are performed on a single core of a Linux machine with an Intel Xeon E5-2680V3 processor, with Turbo Boost disabled.
 All languages are linked to the Intel(R) Math Kernel Library 19.0, which implements a super-set of BLAS and LAPACK, and compiled with gcc\footnote{Version 8.2.0 with optimization flag -O3}.
-The versions of the languages used are the latest stable releases as of October 2019: Armadillo 9.800.x, Eigen 3.3.90, Julia 1.1, Matlab 2019a, GNU Octave 5.1.0 and R 3.6.1.
+The versions of the languages used are the latest stable releases as of December 2020: Armadillo 10.1.x, Eigen 3.3.8, Julia 1.5.2, Matlab 2020a, GNU Octave 5.2.0, NumPy 1.19.4 and R 4.0.3.
 The source code for the experiments is available online\footnote{\url{https://github.com/ChrisPsa/LAMP_benchmark}}.